 Write the solutions down in the right column.

-Take the first steps to resolving the issues you’ve identified.
+Take the first steps to resolve the issues you’ve identified.

 Now that you’ve taken stock of the situation and come up with actionable ways to improve it, the real work starts.